 Not all customers are equal.
 Some want premium products no matter what the price is, and some want to buy a good quality product which satisfy their needs and which also fits in their budget too.

 So product lining enables you to offer something to people of every class when they visit your store.
-However, price lining without justifying the higher price might put a negative impression on your customers.
-Therefore, it is important to plan the price lining properly before implementing it to get the maximum profit.
+However, Pricing lining without justifying the higher price might put a negative impression on your customers.
+Therefore, it is important to plan the Pricing lining properly before implementing it to get the maximum profit.